greeve/eportfolio/03_competency_a.md

 Other professional information organizations use their own code of ethics including [*A Code of Ethics for Information Scientists*][info science ethics] and the [*WorldCat Rights and Responsibilities for the OCLC Cooperative*][oclc rights].

+Public and academic libraries also create their own set of ethical policies and procedures.

+These procedures can clarify the role of the librarian and the librarian's relationship to patrons.

+They can also explain how patron circulation records are handled and kept confidential as well as the extent of legal counsel a librarian can provide.

-An example of the application of these ethics and values can be found in the guideline documents from the [*Reference and User Services Association*][rusa] including the [*Health and Medical Reference Guidelines*][rusa health] and [*Guidelines for Behavioral Performance of Reference and Information Service Providers*][rusa behavior].
+An example of the application of a information profession's ethics and values can be found in the guideline documents from the [*Reference and User Services Association*][rusa] including the [*Health and Medical Reference Guidelines*][rusa health] and [*Guidelines for Behavioral Performance of Reference and Information Service Providers*][rusa behavior].

 These guidelines find application in a variety of professional settings where information professionals interact with patrons and help them find the information they are seeking.